Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 — The Hill (@thehill) July 22, 2019

-Merzvinksy is the son of two former U.S. Congressmen, per a CNN report.
-Clinton, Merzvinsky and their children reside in New York City, per CNN.
+Merzvinksy is the son of two former U.S. Congresspeople, per a CNN report.
+Clinton, Merzvinsky, and their children reside in New York City, per CNN.

 “Marc and I have loved watching Charlotte be such a wonderful big sister and we’re excited to watch Aidan become a big brother!” she tweeted exactly six months ago, announcing her third pregnancy.
 “We cannot wait to meet our newest addition later this summer.”